DanielMaczak/irmas-preact-form-components/README.md

 - Button: mainly to complete the set, currently I have no special features in mind.
 - Panel Switch: a panel of options to pick (no radio buttons), hopefully fully utilizing current HTML tricks to deliver the functionality.
+- Parent form component: with presets for different use-cases.
 - 100% coverage.
 - Maybe more HTML Input flavors if I see a good case.

+If you happen to have any suggestions or ideas for future additions and improvements, please hit me with an email!
+You can find my address on my GitHub profile.

 ## Components